enkidevs/curriculum/mongodb/intro/crud-intro/update-single-document.md

 ---
 ## Practice

-How would you change the `name` of a pokemon from "Tyran" to "Tyranitar"?
+How would you change the `name` of a pokémon from "Tyran" to "Tyranitar"?

 ```js
 db.pokemon.???(